Frequently Asked Questions about the NUKEMAP

 The Center for the History of Physics at the American Institute of Physics generously supported my initial creation of the NUKEMAP as part of my work as Associate Historian, from 2011-2014.
 They also paid for my license to the LandScan population density database.

-The College of Arts and Letters at the Stevens Institute of Technology generously supported my (ever-increasing) server and API fees associated with hosting the NUKEMAP until 2020 (COVID eliminated some of the discretionary funds that were used for this).
+The School of Humanities, Arts, and, Social Sciences at the Stevens Institute of Technology generously supported my (ever-increasing) server and API fees associated with hosting the NUKEMAP until 2020 (COVID eliminated some of the discretionary funds that were used for this).
 Some of these fees are supported by the research fund associated with my being the David & G.G.
 Farber Faculty Fellow in Science and Technology Studies.

 Aspects of expanding the NUKEMAP's codebase have been supported by N Square and the Future of Life Institute.
-Bluecadet and Outrider collaborated with me for creating their NUKEMAP-derived Bomb Blast website.
+Bluecadet the Outrider Foundation collaborated with me for creating their NUKEMAP-derived Bomb Blast website.
+Outrider also assisted me with bridge funding in the summer of 2023 to keep the NUKEMAP online.

 Over the years, several Stevens undergraduates have helped in working on aspects of expanding the NUKEMAP effects model, notably Jeffrey A. Meli, Benjamin Blease, Lucas Gembarzewski, Troy Chartier-Vignapiano, Elena J. Gies, and Mora Pochettino.